ArunPrakashG/Luna/README.md

 # HOME ASSISTANT

-A simple console application written in C# using .NET Core framework with a single goal, provide you with assistance in your home! turning on lights, and turning them off, just with your voice! that's not all, it can be more than your personal assistant, it can be your J.A.R.V.I.S!
+A simple console application written in C# using .NET Core framework with a single goal, provide you with assistance in your home! turning on lights, and turning them off, getting weather update, email notifications and more!
 Built and designed to run on raspberry pi 3 in headless and completely unattended mode. able to handle errors smartly and do the needful on certain circumstances.